dandemereckis/m365-administration-and-troubleshooting/README.md

-<h1>Microsoft 365 & Entra ID - Administration & Configuration</h1>
+<h1>Microsoft 365 & Entra ID - Administration & Help Desk Simulation</h1>

 <h2>Overview</h2>
-<p>This project demonstrates the administration and initial configuration of a Microsoft 365 environment integrated with Entra ID.
-The goal is to simulate a real-world cloud-based enterprise setup, including user management, authentication, licensing, and core service configuration.</p>
+<p>This project demonstrates the administration and support of a Microsoft 365 environment integrated with Entra ID in a virtual lab.
+The focus of this lab is to simulate real-world help desk and IT support tasks using administrative tools rather than end-user logins.</p>
-<p>Micrososft 365 and Entra ID are widely used in modern organizations to manage users, access, and cloud-based services such as email, collaboration tools, and file storage.</p>
+<p>Microsoft 365 and Entra ID are widely used in enterprise environments to manage users, access, licensing, and cloud-based services such as email, Teams, and file storage.</p> <p>This lab focuses on validating and managing services through administrative portals, mirroring real IT support workflows.</p>
 <h2>Objectives</h2>

 - <b>Create and manage users in Entra ID</b>
 - <b>Assign and manage Microsoft 365 licenses</b>
-- <b>Configure Exchange Online mailboxes</b>
+- <b>Configure and verifty Exchange Online mailboxes</b>
-- <b>Set up Microsoft Teams access</b>
+- <b>Support Microsoft Teams and OneDrive provisioning</b>
-- <b>Configure OneDrive and SharePoint services</b>
-- <b>Validate user access to Microsoft 365 services</b>
+- <b>Manage security roles and access control (RBAC)</b>
+- <b>Validate service health and provisioning through admin tools</b>
+- <b>Simulate real-world help desk troubshooting scenarios</b>
 <h2>Lab Environment</h2>

 - <b>Platform: Microsoft 365 Business (Trial Tenant)</b>